 Should you use newspaper or cardboard?

 I find that cardboard is the most effective at smothering grass, as it is just more robust and hard for a weed to poke through once moist.
 Newspaper will work too, but you need a whole lot of it (10 sheets thick).
-Sometimes I will just remove some of the grass with a shovel, then apply newspaper to prevent the big perennial weeds (like dandelions) from poking back through before I use mulch.
+This is based on me building many flowerbeds over the years.

 Illustrated Guide to kill/smother grass using Newspaper and Cardboard